nanvel/blog/2022/10/python3-stdlib.md

 Universal Unique Identifiers as described in RFC-4122.

-Does not require a central registar and can guarantee uniqueness across space ans time.
+Does not require a central registar and can guarantee uniqueness across space and time.

 `uuid1()` - uses host MAC.